philsturgeon/phil.tech/source/2015-10-02-everyones-favourite-twitter-character.html.markdown

 > I've been selling bicycles for years now and I find this attitude disrespectful.
 Not all salesmen are trying to rip you off.

 Ugh yeah I meant assholes on Craigslist and that shitty bike store down the road that actually does.
 I've been in there, and my friends have told me tales of shitty bike shops and Craigslist wankers doing this too.

+## The Exception

+> That's dumb.
+What if that bike is a vintage Raleigh frame in the perfect colour, and I've been trying to find one for ages.
+Either way, the price is worth it just for the frame.

+Well, that sounds like a fairly good exception to my rather general advice.
+If you're happy to take that project on and do the work, or pay for it to be done, then yeah: get that bike.
+General advice _always_ has exceptions.
+That wouldn't exactly fit in the tweet.

 Certainly these people don't mean to be annoying, but damn, it's pretty annoying.